 Present Analysis At present, homology modeling is widely accepted as a reliable model for predicting the practical structure of proteins from their amino acid sequence.
-Homology modeling can reliably obtain the threedimensional structure of a protein for analyzing the relation between its structure and function, and to identify active sites[23].
+Homology modeling can reliably obtain the threedimensional structure of a protein for analyzing the relation between its structure and function, and to identify active sites^[23].
 From the perspective of bioinformatics, homology modeling was adopted [24] to build the three-dimensional structure of a single-chain antibody for hepatocellular carcinoma.
-The three-dimensional structural information helped us to design humanized single-chain antibody specific for determine hepatocellular carcinoma. and to the characteristics of the molecule on the epitope of the hepatoma cell.
+The three-dimensional structural information helped us to design single-chain humanized antibody specific for carcinoma, and determine hepatocellular to characteristics of the molecule on the epitope of the hepatoma cell.

 Using bioinformatics, scientists have predicted and analyzed the spatial structure and the physical and chemical properties of antibodies, allowing the simulation of antigen binding sites, and even the design of new types of antibody molecules, to obtain high-affinity and low-antigenicity antibodies for enhancement of clinical applications.
 The spatial structures are mostly analyzed for the antibody bound to the antigen, but it is also very important, or even critical, that the hydrophobic interactions and electrostatic attractions are taken into account [25].
 Thus, when antigen binding sites cannot be accurately predicted, the changes to the hydrophobic interactions and electrostatic attractions, within the context of the spatial structure, should be determined to aid in the identification of antigen-antibody binding sites.
 In practice, using computer-aided analysis systems [26], the hydrophobicity, isoelectric point, antigenicity, other physical and chemical properties, and the three-dimensional structure are predicted for an improved scFv.
-The computer-aided analysis can also provide information for studying the

-Table 1 Analysis of the degree of influence of various factors on the spatial structure, physical and chemical properties and biological activity of an scFv mechanism of the antigen-antibody reaction, as well as valuable information on the transformation of antigens and antibodies.
+The computer-aided analysis can also provide information for studying the mechanism of the antigen-antibody reaction, as well as valuable information on the transformation of antigens and antibodies.
 However, the stability and immune activity of a scFv can be weakened, not only by the impact of the spatial structure and the physical and chemical properties between the VH and VL, but also by the lack of a quantitative relationship.